Once you have setup all your CNC

 dnc4U lets you set up as many as 64 CNC machines, with serial

-medium machine shop.
+or large machine shop.
 This is a standard configuration, no

 messing about with upgrades like other DNC software packages